xpol/lua-rapidjson/README.md

 ### Usage without luarocks

-1. Use `cmake -H. -Bbuild -G<generator-name>` go generate project
+1. Use `cmake -H. -Bbuild -G<generator-name>` go generate project.

+    *If you use a non standard lua install location, add `-DLUA_DIR=path/to/lua/installtion`, where `path/to/lua/installtion` is the directory contains `include` and `lib` for you lua installtion. eg.*

+        cmake -H. -Bbuild -G<generator-name> -DLUA_DIR=/usr/local/openresty/luajit

-2. `cmake --build build --config Release` to build the rapidjosn.so or rapidjosn.dll library.
+2. `cmake --build build --config Release` to build the `rapidjosn.so` or `rapidjosn.dll` library.

 3. Then link that library to you project or copy to desired place.

 > Tips: use `cmake --help` to see a list of generator-name available.